 A summary of the terms of the Trust Deed is set out in APPENDIX 1 "GENERAL INFORMATION" under the heading "Material Contracts".
-The AIFM will disclose to investors before they invest in the Fund any arrangement made by the Depositary to contractually discharge itself of liability.
-The Depositary shall inform the AIFM, who shall inform Unitholders, of any changes with respect to Depositary liability without delay.
-Currently, it is not envisaged that the Depositary will seek to contractually discharge itself of liability under any circumstances, and so it is not expected that this requirement will be applicable.
+The AIFM will disclose to investors before they invest in the Fund any arrangement made by the Trustee to contractually discharge itself of liability.
+The Trustee shall inform the AIFM, who shall inform Unitholders, of any changes with respect to Trustee liability without delay.
+Currently, it is not envisaged that the Trustee will seek to contractually discharge itself of liability under any circumstances, and so it is not expected that this requirement will be applicable.

-Conflicts of Interest
+5.4 Conflicts of Interest

-The AIFM, the Investment Managers, the Sub-Investment Managers, the Administrator, the Depositary, and their respective affiliates, officers and shareholders (collectively the "Parties") are or may be involved in other financial, investment and professional activities which may on occasion cause conflict of interest with the management of a Portfolio.
-These include management of other funds, purchases and sales of securities, investment and management counselling, brokerage services, trustee and depositary services and serving as directors, officers, advisers or agents of other funds or other companies, including companies in which the Portfolio may invest.
-In particular, it is envisaged that the Investment Managers and the Sub-Investment funds which may have similar or overlapping investment objectives to or with the Portfolio.
+The AIFM, the Investment Managers, the Sub-Investment Managers, the Administrator, the Trustee, and their respective affiliates, officers and shareholders (collectively the "Parties") are or may be involved in other financial, investment and professional activities which may on occasion cause conflict of interest with the management of a Portfolio.
+These include management of other funds, purchases and sales of securities, investment and management counselling, brokerage services, trustee and Trustee services and serving as directors, officers, advisers or agents of other funds or other companies, including companies in which the Portfolio may invest.
+In particular, it is envisaged that the Investment Managers and the Sub-Investment Managers may be involved in managing or advising on the investments of other investment funds which may have similar or overlapping investment objectives to or with the Portfolio.
 Each of the Parties will respectively ensure that the performance of their respective duties will not be impaired by any such involvement that they might have.
 In the event that a conflict of interest does arise, the Directors of the AIFM shall endeavour to ensure that it is resolved fairly and in the interests of Unitholders.